roshult89/roshult89/README.md

 verify entries by connecting to db by preferred tool (I used Intellij) and look into table taxi_alarm

-db-url: jdbc:postgresql://localhost:5432/postgres
+- db-url: jdbc:postgresql://localhost:5432/postgres
-db-username: postgres
+- db-username: postgres
-db-password
+- db-password: postgres